 "We are building a community-led by survivors for survivors.
-Together we are creating a safe space without fear of judgment, with opportunities to make new connections with ourselves and others, learn, cultivate leadership abilities and access resources.
-To ensure survivors have a seat at the table, leading initiatives and making change.
-To hold space for someone facing big fears with even bigger courage, this is something that's valued is innumerable."
+Together we are creating a safe space without fear or judgement, with opportunities to make new connections with ourselves and others, learn, cultivate leadership abilities and access resources.
+To ensure survivors have a seat at the table, leading initiatives and making chance.
+To hold space for someone facing big fears with even bigger courage, this is something that's value is innumerable."

 -Kat Wehunt, Founder & Executive Director

 So now you might be asking, okay so what's with the elephants,

 "The Formation Project"?

 Well, it comes from a story about female elephants...

 "You know, as all good stories begin...in the wild, when a mama elephant is giving birth, all the other female elephants in the herd back around her in formation.
 They close ranks so that the delivering mama cannot even be seen in the middle.
 They stomp and kick up dirt and soil to throw attackers off the scent.

 They surround the mama and incoming baby in protection, sending a clear signal to predators that if they want to attack their friend while she is vulnerable, they'll have to get through 40 tons of female aggression first.